I work to provide educational and supportive supervision in Play Therapy, LCSW/LPC, School Social Worker, School Counselor.

 I am a Registered Play Therapist with the Association for Play Therapy and provide clinical supervision in the development of quality play therapists.
 I specialize in Child Centered Play Therapy and Filial Therapy.
 I am also trained in Synergetic Play Therapy, TheraPlay, Developmental Play Therapy, Gestalt Play Therapy, and Attachment-Centered Play Therapy.

-Private Practice: Filial Family Therapy and Child Centered Play Therapy; EMDR; Registered Play Therapist
+Filial Family Therapy, Child-Centered Play Therapy, EMDR, Registered Play Therapist

-My first (ad)venture into the mental health field was when I applied for a residential counselor position with adults who had severe mental illness.
-At the time, I had a Bachelors of Arts in English and a teaching certificate.
-To my surprise, I got the job, and it was an adventure!
-I started as a Residential Counselor in an Adult Residential Treatment Facility, and then I moved into a Case Manager position.
-It was a crash course!
+My first (ad)venture into the mental health field began when I applied for a residential counselor position working with adults with severe mental illness.
+At the time, I held a Bachelor of Arts in English and a teaching certificate.
+To my surprise, I got the job—and what an adventure it was!
+I started as a Residential Counselor in an Adult Residential Treatment Facility and later transitioned into a Case Manager role.
+It was a crash course in mental health care!

-I next volunteered as a group facilitator for children who had witnessed domestic violence.
-This play therapy based group whetted my appetite for play therapy, and I have pursued it aggressively (and playfully) ever since.
+Next, I volunteered as a group facilitator for children who had witnessed domestic violence.
+This play-therapy-based group sparked my passion for play therapy, and I have pursued it wholeheartedly (and playfully) ever since.

-In grad school, I interned with the Suicide Prevention Partnership of the Pikes Peak Region.
-Here I answered the suicide hotline, did safety assessments, planned events, and presented at Suicide Awareness and Prevention Summit.
+During graduate school, I interned with the Suicide Prevention Partnership of the Pikes Peak Region, where I answered the suicide hotline, conducted safety assessments, planned events, and presented at the Suicide Awareness and Prevention Summit.

-Next stop: The Family Center: I facilitated individual, group, and family therapy for adults and children who had experienced domestic violence and sexual abuse.
+My next stop was The Family Center, where I facilitated individual, group, and family therapy for adults and children who had experienced domestic violence and sexual abuse.

-My first position out of school was at Peak View Behavioral Health.
-As a psychotherapist, I was involved with opening the psychiatric inpatient adolescent unit in the brand new facility.
-I did daily risk assessments and safety planning, facilitated groups and family sessions, led clinical rounds, and created discharge plans for each patient.
+After graduating, my first position was at Peak View Behavioral Health.
+As a psychotherapist, I played a key role in opening the adolescent psychiatric inpatient unit at a brand-new facility.
+I conducted daily risk assessments and safety planning, facilitated groups and family sessions, led clinical rounds, and created discharge plans for each patient.

-And then I went back to school!
+Then I returned to school!
 As a School Social Worker, I supported two classrooms for children with severe emotional disabilities.
-I developed Functional Behavioral Assessments & Behavior Intervention Plans; facilitated social skills groups, and met with students weekly; co-wrote a grant for Suicide Prevention, won the grant, and implemented Suicide Prevention curriculum for the entire high school; and conducted threat assessments and suicide risk assessments.
+I developed Functional Behavioral Assessments and Behavior Intervention Plans, facilitated social skills groups, and met with students weekly.
+I also co-wrote and won a grant for suicide prevention, implemented a suicide prevention curriculum across the entire high school, and conducted threat and suicide risk assessments.

-In 2017 I founded my private practice, Joy M Yeakley, LLC.
-My desire is to provide the best quality care for families of all ages and stages, and I’m passionate about generational impact.
-Think about it!
+In 2017, I founded my private practice, Joy M. Yeakley, LLC.
+My mission is to provide high-quality care for families of all ages and stages, driven by my passion for generational impact.
 The stronger the bond between parent and child, the stronger the attachments in future generations!
-I specialize in Filial Family Therapy, Child Centered Play Therapy, and EMDR.
+I specialize in Filial Family Therapy, Child-Centered Play Therapy, and EMDR.